APeng215/FiltPick/README.md

 ## For developer

+Since Minecraft 1.21, this repository now maintains both Fabric and Forge versions of the mod within the same codebase.

-If you want to build the source project, remember to delete the proxy settings in file `gradle.properties`.
+If you want to build the source project in a very old version, remember to delete the proxy settings in file `gradle.properties`.
 ```
 # Used for proxy of the author, delete it if you are not the author.